 Registration is continuous in the sense that a voter may register any day in the year; however, registration may be said to "close" for a given election, 15 days prior to Election Day.
-A voter registering after 15 days prior to Election Day is not eligible to vote at that election.
-A registered voter who moves after 15 days prior to Election Day is entitled to vote from the old address either in person or by vote-by-mail ballot.
+A person duly registered as a voter in any precinct in California who removes therefrom within 14 days prior to an election shall, for the purpose of that election, be entitled to vote in the precinct from which the person so removed until the close of the polls on the date of that election.
 (E.C. §§ 2035, 2119)